AkarinVS/eac3to-wrapper/README.md

 2. `eac3to input.mkv TID1: out1.flac TID2: out2.sup ...`

 All unrecognized forms will be passed through to original eac3to in verbatim.

+Due to complications arising from Windows' support of command line arguments, the first form is proactively split into the second form.